threekeytherapy/threekeytherapy.com/_projects/bodytherapy.md

 During a body therapy treament, I will work with you to:

-* create balance in your nervous system
-* opening up the breathing
-* activate flow in the body's energy system
 * relax muscles, release joints and loosen up the neck and back from a combination of deep massage techniques, joint release, acupressure and zone points
 * read and remedy disturbances in the nervous system that can result in everything from digestive problems and neck tension to stress , anxiety and depression
 * create a connection between the head's narratives and the body's signals by examining the connection between mental, physical and emotional states

+This helps to create balance in your nervous system, open up the breathing, and activate flow in the body's energy system.
 When there is flow and movement, the body's own self-healing processes are automatically set in motion.

 ---